Hugh Lyle Carmichael

-Biography
+Life

 Born at Dublin, Ireland, in 1764, he was the son of Hugh Carmichael (1720–1776) and his wife Elizabeth, daughter of Hugh Lyle, of Coleraine, County Londonderry; formerly the captain of a regiment of dragoons.
 His grandfather, Andrew Carmichael (1675–1759), was the grandson of Samuel, brother of the 2nd Lord Carmichael.
 Andrew came from Scotland to Northern Ireland where he was Provost of Dungannon and married at Killyleagh his cousin, Anne Montgomery, niece of Hugh Montgomery, 1st Earl of Mount Alexander.
 Carmichael's sister, Eleanor, married the son and heir of Theaker Wilder, nephew of James Steuart, Admiral of the Fleet.

-Carmichael is noted for recognising the value and usefulness of incorporating native Caribbean troops into the British Army.
-In 1797, he wrote that they were not only critical militarily, but their strength and stamina had been proven by their having to carry British soldiers through the heat and over the rocks at the Battle of Grenada.
-He campaigned for the right of slave soldiers to give evidence at Military tribunals.
-White and black soldiers alike were brutally flogged for violating military rules, but Carmichael found a more humane method to be equally as effective: During his eleven years as lieutenant-colonel of the 2nd West India Regiment, Carmichael instead demoted native offenders to a position resembling that of a common field slave – deprived of weapons and appointments and employed only on fatigue duties.
+Carmichael recognised the value and usefulness of recruiting Black troops into British Army, which happened in 1795 when the War Office authorised the raising of eight West India Regiments (WIR).
+In 1797, he wrote that the regiments were not only critical militarily, but their strength and stamina had been proven when they carried white British soldiers through the heat and over the rocks in Grenada.
+He campaigned for WIR soldiers to be given the right to give evidence at military tribunals.
+White and Black soldiers alike were often flogged for violating military rules, but Carmichael found a more humane method to be equally as effective; during his eleven years as lieutenant colonel of the 2nd West India Regiment, Carmichael instead demoted Black offenders to a position resembling that of field slaves: deprived of weapons and appointments and employed only on fatigue duties.

 Carmichael had started his military career as an ensign in the 67th Regiment of Foot, and was promoted to Lieutenant in 1783.
 He served as a captain in Lord Strathaven's privately raised regiment, before returning to the British Regulars with the same rank in 1794.
 In 1797, he was appointed lieutenant-colonel of the 2nd West India Regiment.